 Manager of the Secretariat

+Participating Observer

+a.
+World Bank

 30 The Chairperson of the EXCO may invite the Chairperson of the PAF to participate in the discussion of the EXCO as an Observer.

-31 Permanent Members and Rotating Members are decision making and the Ex-Officio Member and Observer are non-decision making.
+31 Permanent Members and Rotating Members are decision making and the Ex-Officio Member and Observers are non-decision making.

 32 Rotating Members are selected by the CG, for three-year terms, appointed on a staggered basis.
 The UCLG representative acts as the Chairperson of the Executive Committee.
 If, for any reason, the UCLG representative is not available, the EXCO members will elect a Chairperson for that meeting.